2021/22 Full-time Postgraduate course

 The part-time MSc is completed in 2-3 years.
 Full-time participants can also exit with a PgCert after successful completion of one semester (four modules) or alternatively exit with a PgDip after successful completion of two semesters (eight modules).

-Assessment will be 100% coursework assessed.
+Assessment is 100% coursework assessed

 Studying and interacting with students and academic staff in an international setting, creates a network of contacts and links to local knowledge on an international stage.
 This masters degree offers directed tutor and peer learning, providing guidance and support throughout the entire programme, in addition to technical assistance.